ream88/activerecord-duplicate/README.md

   has_many :comments
   has_many :tags

-  # This attributes will be duplicated.
+  # These attributes will be duplicated.
   attr_duplicatable :title, :content
 end